-

 Pond Productivity

-The productivity of a pond is limited by the nutrients that are in a pond.
+Pond productivity refers to the amount of biological activity, particularly the growth of algae plants, that occurs in a pond, driven by the availability of nutrients and environmental conditions.
+Limiting nutrients to or within a pond can limit its productivity.
 These nutrients can enter the pond via the watershed or groundwater.
 In a freshwater system, the limiting nutrient is usually phosphorus, which means that the amount of algal growth in a lake is determined by the amount of phosphorus in the lake.
-However, there are other factors at play in these ecosystems that affect productivity, including the depth and volume of a pond, the residence time of the pond water (the amount of time water stays in a pond), the weather, and the mixing (or stratification) depth.
-The amount of production in a lake affects lake biology as a whole.
+However, there are other factors at play in these ecosystems that affect productivity, including the depth and volume of a pond, the residence time of the pond water (the amount of time water stays in a pond before moving through; either exiting via a stream or groundwater), the weather, and the depth of mixing or layering (stratification).
+The amount of production in a pond affects pond biology as a whole.

 The trophic state index is rated on a scale from 0 to 100.